wiiqwertyuiop/go-snake-go/README.md

 ## Missing features

-There are many things that could be added to this, to imporve it as a game:
+There are many things that could be added to this, to improve it as a game:

 1) Score
-2) Easier reseting
+2) Easier resetting
 3) Difficulties
 4) etc, etc...